Innocent9712/Altschool-Semester-3-Exam/README.md

 - cd into the **ansible** directory and run `ansible-playbook main.yml`.
 This would install all the required software on your host machine.

-- make sure a user profile is set on your machine using ""aws cli**, this user should have the following permissions:
+- make sure a user profile is set on your machine using **aws cli**, this user should have the following permissions:

     - AmazonEC2FullAccess
     - AmazonEKSFullAccess